 “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.“

-The plea for unity in the commands of verses 3 and 4 is given on the basis of the privileges of verse 1.
+Paul gives the plea for unity in the commands of verses 3 and 4 based on the privileges of verse 1.
 Now Paul challenged believers with self-centered problems.

 Paul argued against two negative attitudes in this verse.